rospogrigio/localtuya/info.md

 A Home Assistant custom Integration for local handling of Tuya-based devices.

 This custom integration updates device status via pushing updates instead of polling, so status updates are fast (even when manually operated).
-The integration also supports the Tuya IoT Cloud APIs, for the retrieval of info and of the local_keys of the devices.
+The integration supports various Tuya Cloud APIs (Tuya IoT Platform, Tuya OEM Ledvance and generic Tuya OEM) for the retrieval of info and of the local_keys of the devices.

 **NOTE: The Cloud API account configuration is not mandatory (LocalTuya can work also without it) but is strongly suggested for easy retrieval (and auto-update after re-pairing a device) of local_keys.
 Cloud API calls are performed only at startup, and when a local_key update is needed.**